FX93Y2/Price-Prediction-Comparison-between-ARIMA-Model-and-LSTM/README.md

 ## Datasets

-The stock price data is sourced from Yahoo Finance using the `yfinance` API, and the R&D spending data is manually curated from company annual reports and trusted financial databases.
+The stock price data is sourced from Yahoo Finance using the `yfinance` API.
 ## Tools and Technologies

 - Python 3.8+